Monogi/repair_mnemonic/README.md

 # repair_mnemonic

-Brute force mnemonic words with Py3 for Eth addresses
+Brute force mnemonic words with Py3 for **Ethereum** addresses

+This script pick a mnemonic phrase for the address specified in the config file.

+**Does not check balance**

+Runs with mnemonic **12 15 18 21 24**

-It makes sense to use this if you forgot 1-2 words or forgot the order of words
+It makes sense to use this if you forgot **1-2** words or forgot the order of words.

-mnemonic 12 15 18 21 24
+First you need to update conf.json set Account and  mask
+* `*` checks first a possible word, then all the others.
+* `@group` rearranges words.
+There may be several groups.
+* `?` all words.

 # Config file
+ Responsible for how we will get a list of mnemonic words from the GitHub repository or locally

     online_mode: "true/false".

-Responsible for how we will get a list of mnemonic words from the github repository or locally
+ Target address

     needed_address: "0xADDRESS".

-Target address
+ Mnemonic words. ? - unknown word, * - maybe this word, @{group} - shift group

     mnemonic_mask: "Your@1 Mnemonic* ?
-Word@1 Phrase". ? - unknown word, * - maybe this word, @{int} - shift group
+Word@1 Phrase".

+ search_depth.
+Standard 1x5, minimal 1x1, your depth "{accounts}x{addresses}"

     search_depth:"standart/minimal/10x20".
-Standart 10x20, minimal 1x1, your depth "{accounts}x{addresses}"

 # Start
+    pip install -r requirements.txt

     python3 main.py

 # In the pipeline
 logging